-There is, and has only ever been, one exceptional Tisbury Yew.
-I visited in 1998, expecting to see the hollow tree in the first photo.
+As far as we know there has only ever been one exceptional Tisbury Yew.
+I visited in 1998, expecting to see the hollow tree in the Victorian photo.
 Nothing had prepared me for the startling discovery that its interior, once filled with internal stems that were helping sustain the tree, was now filled to the height of about 8' with grey and pink concrete.
 We will never know to what extent the tree's present growth has been restricted by this filling.
 At a height of about 9' two main growth areas develop, held together by wire which passes over wooden blocks to prevent it from cutting into the tree's surface.
 There was once an octagonal wall around the base, though only 5 sides are now visible as the churchyard soil level rises.

-© Tim Hills - Ancient Yew Group - 2019
+© Tim Hills - Ancient Yew Group - 2025